 A student qualifies as disabled under the definition of Section 504 if he or she:

-The Disability Support Services office at Drury University is pleased to serve our students seeking additional supports.
-Documentation must be provided in a timely manner so that accommodations can be in place prior to the start of the semester.
+The Accessibility and Disability Services office at Drury University is pleased to serve our students seeking additional supports.
+It is encouraged that documentation be provided in a timely manner so that accommodations can be in place prior to the start of the semester.
+However, requests for accommodations can be made at any point in the semester and will be implemented as soon as processed.

 If you are seeking accommodations for a disability, the following steps will guide you in this process.